Onboarding Surveys

 The questions you ask in your survey are vital to helping you to evaluate and improve the key stages you’ve highlighted as essential to the success of your employee onboarding programme.
 So, it’s vital to have some strong questions in place that will help give you the feedback you need.

-To help get you started, we’ve outlined some questions you might like to consider below.
+To help get you started, we’ve outlined some examples you might like to consider below, or view our longer list of employee onboarding survey questions.

 At the beginning of your employee onboarding survey, you may be interested find out a bit more about what your newest employees thought about your recruitment process and how it influenced their decision to work for you.
 Suitable questions could include: